-The woman had been Christine's friend, according to them both, but he'd never seen them together socially.
+Valeris had been Christine's friend, according to them both, but he had never seen them together socially.
 Had the memories been planted or had Valeris really sought Christine out?

 He found their first meeting.
 Official.
 Benign.
 But there.
 A lunch, more work than social.
 Then another, more social than functional.
 Then...there.
 A dinner party at Christine's that Valeris had been invited to.
 The memories were real.
-She'd been there.
+She had been there.

 But the next outing, one at Valeris's quarters, shimmered with the patina of the other implanted memories, now that he knew what he was looking for.
 Cartwright appeared to be clear of this.
 West, too, who'd hardly known Christine if the other memories served, and Spock imagined Valeris had imbued the false events with a reticence on Christine's part to discuss social outings with West at work.
 Or possibly at all unless asked directly by Jim or himself.